-FinTech’s are changing the way customers engage with banking services in turn forcing incumbent banks to reimagine their role in the ecosystem.
+FinTech’s are changing the way customers engage with banking services, in turn, forcing banks to reimagine their role in the ecosystem.
 Today, the customer no longer wishes to go to a branch.
-Customers, especially millennials prefer using their mobile for an end to end banking experience.
+Customers, by and large, prefer to use their mobile for an end-to-end banking experience.
 How will banking look in the face of such a scenario?

 - Choose value to customer over profit

-- Develop partnerships to serve complete customer journeys
+- Develop partnerships to serve the customers from start to finish

 Incumbents are using technology to make customer journey seamless

-- Royal Bank of Canada has launched a mass scale artificial intelligence (AI) digital service, NOMI.
-The service offers customers insights into their financial habits and using predictive tech finds money which clients can save and automatically saves that money for them
+- Royal Bank of Canada has launched a mass scale AI digital service, NOMI.
+It offers customers insights into their financial habits and uses predictive tech to find money that those clients can save.
+Subsequently, it automatically saves that money for them.

-- BBVA’s mobile banking app – CepBank, uses eye recognition to verify user identity by scanning structure of the eye and generating a personalized key which the bank stores.
-On top, they have introduced an AI based voice assistant MIA, which lets customers use voice command to transact
+- BBVA’s mobile banking app – CepBank, scans parts of the eye using eye recognition software to verify user identity.
+This data is then stored securely with the bank.
+On top, they have introduced an AI based voice assistant known as MIA, which lets customers use voice commands to transact

-- Google Hands Free is a free app allowing people to pay in stores, restaurants and cafes without having to take out their phones.
-The system enables point-of-sale systems to detect the presence of a customer’s mobile phone, allowing the individual to simply ask to “pay with Google”
+- Google Hands Free is a free app that allows people to pay in stores, restaurants, and cafes without having to take out their phones.
+The system allows point-of-sale systems to detect the presence of a customer’s mobile phone, allowing the individual to simply ask to “pay with Google”

-So, what can bankers can learn from the likes of Google, Netflix, Amazon, Facebook?
+So, what can bankers learn from the likes of Google, Netflix, Amazon, Facebook?

 “If there’s one reason we have done better than of our peers in the Internet space over the last six years, it is because we have focused like a laser on customer experience.” -Jeff Bezos, Amazon

-A customer does not require a home loan, he needs a house.
-A customer does not want an auto loan.
-She is buying a car.
+Next, a customer does not want a home loan, he needs a house.
+Also, he or she does not want just an auto loan.
+They are in need of a car.
 If the focus is on the need of the customer and not what is being sold, service providers can hide (make invisible) the mortgage and auto loan component in the buying process.

-- Why do customers consume our or our competitor’s services?
+- Why do customers consume our services or those of our competitor’s?

-- What are the underlying social and emotional components driving consumer decisions?
+- What are the underlying social and emotional factors driving consumer decisions?

-- What kind of convergence will deliver greater customer value?
+- Which type of convergence will deliver the most customer value?

-- Is our strategy defining our technology or the other way around?
+- Is our strategy defining our tech or is the strategy being defined by tech?

 - Reimagine customer experience